 Signs and wayfinding

 Signs should be clear, visible and well lit.
 The font needs to be simple and the text should be large and of contrasting colour to the background that it’s on.

 A mix of icons and images can help customers understand where they are in a store or where they want to go.
 This is also beneficial for any customers who don’t have English as a first language.

 Shiny surfaces reflect light and cause glare, so using a matte finish will help a sign’s readability.

 Lighting is an important feature of any building or space.
-For those with visual or cognitive impairments, or poor vision like the elderly, it is particularly important.
+For people with visual or cognitive impairments, or poor vision like the elderly, it is particularly important.
 Consistent, even lighting should be applied throughout a store, especially across the floor to help people move around with ease.